-Crime prevention tips and campus security procedures, as well as a listing of incidents that took place on campus are sent out to the UHMC campus community via our e-News Bulletin that is published approximately once a month.
+Campus security notices and updates, as well as a listing of incidents that took place on campus are sent out to the UHMC campus community via Maui Announcements or the Chancellor's Weekly Communique on an as needed basis.

 B. Daily Crime Log